 Not too long ago, white nationalism was a fringe movement of isolated people.
 Now, it’s gained a very ugly new relevance.
 Tiki torches are lit, Twitter feeds are flared, and tempers are hot.
-Along with this misled reinterpretation of supposed "identity politics", we also live at a time where it’s never been easier or cheaper to get hold of a genetic ancestry test (GAT).
+Along with this resurgence of ethnonationalism, we also live at a time where it’s never been easier or cheaper to get hold of a genetic ancestry test (GAT).

 Aaron Panofsky and Joan Donovan, two sociologists at the University of California, Los Angeles, set out to investigate the rising trend of white nationalists using these GATs with the aim of reaffirming their imagined or assumed ancestry and identity.
 Unluckily for them, they are often pretty disappointed by their results.

 Donovan and Panofsky presented their work at the annual American Sociological Association in Montréal on August 14 – weirdly appropriate timing considering the events in Charlottesville that weekend.
 Their paper, “When Genetics Challenges a Racist’s Identity: Genetic Ancestry Testing Among White Nationalists,” is currently undergoing the peer-review process.

 For years they have been sorting through Stormfront, a white nationalist and neo-Nazi online forum set up by a former KKK Grand Wizard, to observe how over 600 people reacted to their GAT results.

 As Panofsky explains in an article for Cultural Anthropology, they found many people were pleasantly surprised with their results.
 One posted: “I was surprised there wasn’t more German.
 Evidently, the Y DNA said ‘Nordic’ and traces back to the Cimbri tribe, which settled in Denmark.”